Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 The Narita shirt in raw carded cotton

-Halfway between the polo shirt and the shirt, I wanted a piece that plays on several tables.
-We therefore chose a popover shape, which is put on over the head, and with a 4-button throat.
+Halfway between a polo shirt and a shirt, I wanted a piece that could do several things.
+So we chose a popover shape, which is put on over the head, and with a 4-button placket.

-It is a very beautiful 100% cotton, specially developed for us by a Portuguese weaver.
-But there is no question of having a very simple fabric.
-I wanted to create a shirt in a winter color that I really like: greige.
+It's a very beautiful 100% cotton, specially developed for us by a Portuguese weaver.
+But there was no question of having a simple fabric.
+I wanted to use a shirt in a winter color that I really like: greige.

-It's a color that we have worked on a lot in outerwear, in knitwear, and in pants, and this shirt is part of this continuity.
+It’s a shade that we’ve worked with a lot in outerwear, knitwear, and pants, and this shirt is part of that continuity.

 And to add even more soul to this fabric, we chose a very subtle micro herringbone fabric.